5l1v3r1/optistop/README.md

 # Optimal stopping

-I want to see if a neural net can figure out the solution to the [optimal stopping](https://en.wikipedia.org/wiki/Optimal_stopping) problem.
-I will do this in a supervised fashion, optimizing the expected probability of success.
-Although the training is supervised, the network will be told the winning strategy; rather, the it will only be told what the best choice *would* have been, not how it can win on average.
+This experiment sees if a neural net can solve the [optimal stopping](https://en.wikipedia.org/wiki/Optimal_stopping) problem.
+The network is trained in a supervised fashion, optimizing the expected probability of success.
+Although the training is supervised, the network is never told the winning strategy; rather, it is only told what the best choice *would* have been, not how it can win on average.

 In the future, I hope to augment this to use reinforcement learning.
 It seems like a fairly simple application of RL, but I wanted to start off with supervised learning.